less-xx/tile-map-editor/README.md

 # tile-map-editor
-Web-based tile map editor.
+An HTML5 online tile map editor.
 The map data can be exported in JSON format.

+## Build
+`npm run build` to build unified and minified script.